 The social web can be a good way to draw attention to yourself and attract new customers.
-There are a few points to consider so that you don't come across as pushy in social selling, but as trustworthy and helpful.
+Instead of coming across as pushy in social selling, consider these few points to appear trustworthy and helpful.
 In this article, I explain the basics and the most important steps.

 As a freelancer or agency, you need a reliable stream of new orders.
-This is true even if you make your money mainly from maintenance contracts and similar recurring income.
-It would be perfect if there was a place where you could casually present yourself to your potential clientele so that they would automatically take notice of you.
+This is true even if you earn money mostly through maintenance contracts and other, recurring income.
+Wouldn't it be perfect if there was a place where you could casually present yourself to your potential clientele so that they would automatically take notice of you.

 Client acquisition for agencies and freelancers

-You want to win, convert and retain more WordPress customer projects?
-And in the long term?
+You want to attract, convert and retain more WordPress customer projects for the long term?
 Then read our e-book Customer Acquisition Made Easy.
 It shows you how to address your target groups to convince them of your services.

-Unfortunately, it doesn't work that easily.
-There's a catch: it's called "social" media for a reason, not "sales" media.
-Your potential customers are on platforms like Facebook, Twitter or Instagram to find out more about you.
+Indeed, there is such a place.
+And it is called the social web, or social media.
+In this respect, this article could already be finished.
+Open Facebook, offer your services and bang, business success.
+You can sit back and relax, in the meantime Unfortunately, it doesn't work that easily.
+It's called "social" media for a reason, not "sales" media.
+Your potential customers are on platforms like Facebook, Twitter or Instagram to find out more about you, in regards to:

-- Keeping up to date on interesting topics and people
+- keep up to date on interesting topics and people

-A sales pitch doesn't really fit into the concept.
+A sales pitch, therefore, doesn't really fit into the concept.
 Nevertheless, the balancing act known in professional circles as "social selling" can succeed.
 I'll explain to you now how this works.

 What is Social Selling?

-In this respect, social selling is similar to content marketing: among other things, it also serves to draw the attention of potential new customers to you and to gradually bring about a positive change in their minds.
+In this respect, social selling is similar to content marketing- among other things, it also serves to draw the attention of potential new customers to you and to gradually create a positive change in their minds.
 In both disciplines, it is also important to understand and adopt the perspective of your customers.

 And just as content marketing is not about marketing, social selling is not about selling.
 This is confusing, but unfortunately we have to live with these terms.